gabegm/DataEngineering/data-engineering/theory.md

 ## What does CDC mean in databases?

 Change Data Capture is a process which identifies and tracks changes to data in a database.
 This allows real-time or neal-real-time movement of data by moving and processing data continuously as new database events occur.

+## What is a sink in Kafka?

+A sink connector delivers data from Kafka topics into other systems, which might be indexes such as Elasticsearch, batch systems such as Hadoop, or any kind of database.

+## Does the join order matter in SQL?

+There is no join order preference for `INNER JOIN`s as long as you are not executing a `SELECT *` on all tables.
+For other types of `JOIN`s, ideally a plan should start with the join that eliminates the most data to minimise the amount of data carried into the subsequent joins.